nicoverbruggen/NickelCoverFix/CONTRIBUTING.md

 Technical guide for building, testing, and changing the mod.
-For how cover capture and serving actually work, the private-object construction behind the optional Repair UI, and the firmware assumptions each feature makes, read [REPORT.md](REPORT.md), the safety and design writeup that accompanies the (deliberately non-technical) README.
+For how cover capture and serving actually work, the private-object construction behind the optional Repair UI, and the firmware assumptions each feature makes, read the source comments in `src/nickelcoverfix.cc`, which document the hooks, private ABI assumptions, and safety decisions alongside the (deliberately non-technical) README.
 These mods follow the shared conventions in [NickelGuidance](https://github.com/nicoverbruggen/NickelGuidance).

 ## Building